chili-publish/grafx-documentation/docs/GraFx_studio/early_access/gettingstarted.md

 ## I want to: Integrate the editor

-Targeted for: Software engineers, integrators
+Targeted for: **Software engineers, integrators**

 I am a developer, and I'm looking for the resources where to start, and how to integrate the editor.

-Please check out the [SDK reference documentation](/GraFx_studio/sdk/).
+### SDK

+To integrate GraFx Studio you will make use of the editor SDK.
+This SDK dynamically loads the editor engine en can be integrated in a custom application.

+We have an [SDK reference documentation](/GraFx_studio/sdk/){target="_blank"} and the [SDK codebase](https://github.com/chili-publish/editor-sdk){target="_blank"} is open sourced.

+### Demo integrations

-To make life easy, we have created a couple of [demo integrations](https://github.com/chili-publish/editor-sdk-integration-examples){target="_blank"}, so you don't have to start from scratch.
+To make life easier, we have created a couple of [demo integrations](https://github.com/chili-publish/editor-sdk-integration-examples){target="_blank"}, so you don't have to start from scratch.

 You can use this script in your HTML to always get the latest SDK version: